fhareide/StudioSubAssemblyHack/README.md

 <br>
 <br>

+## Updated to the latest version of Studio - 2.2.11_1
+  - There are separate files to support 2.2.8_1 and 2.2.9_1 ( Just remove the version number at the end of the file to use it.)

+<br>

 ## Added new Pneumatic Pump
   - Added the new reinforced pneumatic pump to custom parts

-<br>

-## Updated to the latest version of Studio - 2.2.9_1
-  - There is a separate file to support 2.2.8_1 ( Just remove the version number at the end of the file to use it.)

 <br>